leanswift/leanswift.github.io/ecommerce/pages/add-ons/order-grid/4.1.0/usermanual-order-grid.md

 ## Architecture

-With 20.1.0, the part of eConnect functionality dealing with connectivity to eLink and Infor OS and data processing has been moved out of eConnect extension into a new extension named
+With 20.3.0, the part of eConnect functionality dealing with connectivity to eLink and Infor OS and data processing has been moved out of eConnect extension into a new extension named

-## eConnect-base

-From 20.1.0 onward, eConnect will require the eConnect-base extension to function. eConnect 20.1.0 is compatible with eConnect-base 2.0.0.
-Similarly IDM 3.0.0 requires the eConnect-base extension to function and is compatible with eConnect-base 2.0.0.

-For configuration details for eConnect-base, please refer to configuration section in [**LeanSwift eConnect for M3 20.1.0\_User Manual\_Part 1.docx**](https://docs.google.com/document/d/1WdRaZPywCGHdzo0oyYU5xZ6flvYoPPqQ/edit#heading=h.p1tjc9105a9h)

-## eConnect-base v2.0.0
+## eConnect-base v5.0.0

 - It provides the connectivity to eLink and/or Infor systems with the use of a generic function which decides whether to call the eLink / ION APIs based on the M3 Connection Protocol chosen in the backend
 - Acts as the communication layer for RabbitMQ Message consumption